 - Monitor These 5 Email Marketing Metrics for Sales Success

-Just because you’re running an online business doesn’t mean there aren’t a lot of opportunities for you to do offline promotions.
+Just because you’re running an online business doesn’t mean there aren’t a lot of opportunities for you to do offline sales promotions.
 This means connecting with new audiences in person by running pop-up shops, getting involved with local community events and projects such as donating your posters to a community center or charity, or partnering with galleries if you’re an artist or creative.
 It all goes back to your key target shopper and seeing how you can connect with them offline.

 When it comes to starting or growing a business selling posters online, there is no set blueprint.
 Every business will have a unique set of points such as niche, audience, brand, and categories.
 Therefore, you will need to adapt your marketing strategy to suit your specific business and goals.